Rudi Gernreich: Career

 In 1955, he began designing swimwear for Westwood Knitting Mills in Los Angeles.
 They hired him in 1959 as the swimwear designer.
 Genesco Corporation also hired him as a shoe designer in 1959.
 He completed his seven-year contract with Walter Bass in 1960 and founded his firm G.R.
 Designs in Los Angeles.
 He changed his company's name to Rudi Gernreich Inc. in 1964.
 His designs were featured in what is generally regarded as the first fashion video, Basic Black: William Claxton w/Peggy Moffitt, in 1966.

 In the early 1960s, Gernreich opened a Seventh Avenue showroom in New York City where he showed his popular designs for Harmon knitwear and his own more expensive line of experimental garments.
 Gernreich wanted his designs to be affordable and in 1966, he broke American fashion's unwritten rule that name designers don't sell to chain stores.
 On January 3, 1966, he took the unprecedented action of signing a contract with Montgomery Ward, a chain store.
-Rudi's fashions proved popular and lasted several seasons, showing that original design would sell at popular prices.
+Rudi's fashions proved popular and lasted several seasons, showing that original designs would sell at popular prices.

 In 1966, Gernreich was named one of the "fashion revolutionaries" in New York by Women's Wear Daily, alongside Edie Sedgwick, Tiger Morse, Pierre Cardin, Paco Rabanne, Baby Jane Holzer, André Courrèges, Emanuel Ungaro, Yves Saint Laurent, and Mary Quant.

 He designed the Moonbase Alpha uniforms worn by the main characters of the 1970s British science-fiction television series Space: 1999, pushing the boundaries of the futuristic look in clothing over the course of three decades.